add_dread Console Command

 This command adds the specified amount of dread to the specified character.
 If no character is specified then dread will be added to your character.
 Negative amounts will lower dread.

-Here are examples of how to use add_dread.
+Here are some examples of how to use add_dread.

 This command adds 20 dread to your character.